One: A Mixed Bag

 “She’s from Nebraska,” the man told the cop.

-“Janie and I are getting pinned,” the wrestler said proudly as he slammed his locker door shut.
+The wrestler slammed his locker door shut.
+“Janie and I are getting pinned,” he said.
 “Thursday night.”

 “She still shaved?” the other wrestler asked.

-“What!” the first wrestler exclaimed.
-“You fucked her?”
+The first wrestler faced him, stunned.
+“You fucked her?” he asked.

 “The couple who got the upgrade, so cute,” one flight attendant remarked.